AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     - Extended version range to support Umbraco 13.
 - 3.2.10
     - Fixed cookie and session criteria such that checking for "does not match regex" with a missing cookie or session key returns true.
+- 3.3.0
+    - Surfaced the method `CountMatchingDefinitionDetails`, available in an earlier version of the package, via the `IGroupMatchingService` interface.